ms-jpq/coq_nvim/README.md

 | `<tab>`       | next result                   |
 | `<s-tab>`     | prev result                   |

-**When hovering over a result, entering anykey with select it**
+**When hovering over a result, entering anykey [a-z] will select it**

-This is a vim thing, I have zero control over
+This is a vim thing, I have zero control over :(

 #### LSP too slow to show up on keystroke.